IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 - PostgreSQL: a relational database.
 - Solr: a search engine.
 A Dataverse-specific schema is provided.
 - SMTP server: for sending mail for password resets and other notifications.
-- Persistent indentifier service: DOI support is provided.
+- Persistent identifier service: DOI support is provided.
 An EZID subscription or DataCite account is required for production use.

 There are a number of optional components you may choose to install or configure, including: